hscharein/grey_haired_moms/README.md

 # grey_haired_moms
-Does the bay area have more grey haired moms of toddlers
+Does the bay area have more grey haired moms of toddlers than the rest of the country?